roastduck/FreeTensor/README.md

 }
 ```

-**NOTE: API of FreeTensor has been changed since submission.
+Evaluation code can be found in [this repository](https://github.com/roastduck/FreeTensor_experiments). **NOTE: API of FreeTensor has been changed since submission.
 To reproduce the exact result in the paper, please consider the Artifact Evaluation version of FreeTensor, published [here](https://zenodo.org/record/6327595).**